amkirwan/ember-oauth2/README.md

 ember-oauth2
 ============

-JavaScript library for using OAuth 2.0 Implicit Grant flow (Client-Side Flow) with Ember.js
+JavaScript library for using OAuth 2.0 Implicit Grant flow (Client-Side Flow) for Ember.js

 This creates an OAuth 2.0 Ember object class for handling authentication with OAuth 2.0 providers.